Rights of Mum and Dad

 David Hughes explaining to a visitor that we have the support of the South West Region.

-The theme of this exhibition, featured in our new leaflet available here, was the high cost of family failure, estimated to be £48bn/year, greater than the defence budget and almost half the NHS budget.
+The theme of this exhibition, featured in our leaflet available here, was the high cost of family failure, estimated to be £48bn/year, greater than the defence budget and almost half the NHS budget.
 This is the cost to the taxpayer, additional to the costs incurred by the families in terms of money and personal distress.
+(But the latest report in 2018 says it's gone up to £51bn)

 We also gave out copies of our previous leaflet featuring sex education in schools.
 There is too much sex education, it's too explicit and taught to children when they are too young.
 There are new developments which will make it even worse, and we gave out instructions about how to lobby our MPs about amendments to the Children and Social Work bill that will make sex education compulsory in all schools including primary schools and academies.
 In primary schools it will be called "Relationships Education" (SRE without the sex) and it will have an emphasis on consent, which begs the question, what are they supposed to be consenting to?